 Heel Pain and Foot Problems

-Diagnosis, Causes and Treatment
+Diagnosis, Causes and Treatment – Heel Pain

 What is Heel Pain?

-Heel pain is a common foot complaint stemming from various causes, including obesity, ill-fitting shoes, running on hard surfaces, abnormal walking styles, injuries, and certain medical conditions.
+It’s a common foot complaint stemming from various causes, including obesity, ill-fitting shoes, running on hard surfaces, abnormal walking styles, injuries, and certain medical conditions.

 Who is at Risk?